tvquizphd/public-quiz/README.md

 - ⚠️ or your fork's wiki has become [publicly editable][HELP_WIKI]
 - ☠️ or your GitHub account has [been compromised][HELP_SECURE]

-### Your passwords only be viewed/edited by:
+### Your passwords only be viewed/edited with:

-Anyone with your login link (or GitHub account!) who has your master password.
+your master password and your login link (or GitHub account!)

 ## Local Testing